CaptainZwT/OPL_C-Project_ShowcasingLanguge/README.md

 by James Logan Milliron

 Two Console Apps that will use my own "protocol" from networking one as client, one as server and use it to talk back and forth.
-Prof. O. would like to see the server be capable of using my past GUIs with the server
+Prof. O. would like to see the server be capable of using my past GUIs with the server.
+Prof. O. also stresses justify using any libraries that I need to use.

 # Truing